 Scottish Fold Cats are a breed of cat with a distinctive genetic variation of their ear shape.
 Their ear shape was the result of a genetic mutation that became fixed in descendants of the cat with the original mutation, and their unique appearance has become a favourite for many cat owners.

-Whilst the sensitivity of Scottish Fold Cat’s hearing remains equally as good as that of any other cat breed, their inability to swivel their ears towrd a sound to pinpoint position and distance must effect their ability to hunt.
+Whilst the sensitivity of Scottish Fold Cat’s hearing remains equally as good as that of any other cat breed, their inability to swivel their ears toward a sound to pinpoint position and distance must affect their ability to hunt.
 In the wild, a Scottish Fold cat would likely not do as well as a cat without this mutation.
 Of course, excellent pinpointing of prey is not required in a domestic cat, so they do just fine as pets!

 The Quiet Life

 Cats are not big on noisy environments.
-They are disturbed by loud noises, which is why clapping the hands and saying ‘No! ‘loudly is such an effective ploy in training.
+They are disturbed by loud noises, which is why clapping hands and saying ‘No! ‘loudly is such an effective ploy in training.
 A cat sharing a home with a dog will often retreat if the dog barks loudly.
 Not out of fear, out of disturbance.
-For the same reason a cat will often walk away from noisy children.
+For the same reason, a cat will often walk away from noisy children.
 When the tribe brings their rowdy friend’s home, expect Mr Whiskas to disappear.

 Hearing in the Older Cat

 Deafness is an ailment to which some cat breeds are prone, especially in old age.
 White cats historically have suffered from it in greater than average numbers, especially blue-eyed whites to the extent that in odd-eyed cats the deafness is often on the same side as the blue eye.
 It can affect one or both ears and is incurable.